margiepatel/csci2020u/Assignment01/README.txt

 # Assignment01
-Margie Patel (100622787) &amp; Tijauni Carey (100634432)
+Margie Patel (100622787) and Tijauni Carey (100634432)

-Go to https://github.com/margiepatel/csci2020u/tree/master/Assignment01 and then download the repository as a .zip or clone this repository to one of your folders or desktop.
+Download this repository as a .zip or clone this repository to one of your folders or desktop.
 Then use a git pull.

 To run this program, run Main.java as an initial.
 This will open up a window for you to chose your data.
 There are different ways you can chose to do this, but to run our program you have to click